How Production Tracking Software Helps Subcontractors Navigate the Current Market

 Being able to know on a daily basis exactly how much concrete was poured, or how much rebar was installed, means you’ll know exactly how well your materials are stocked.

 All of this means you have the data to plan ahead—and ideally avoid long delays and stalling projects.
-While the supply chain continues to be unpredictable, production tracking can help you plan ahead so you can minimize construction project delays.
+While the supply chain continues to be unpredictable, tracking materials via construction material management software can help you plan ahead so you can minimize construction project delays.

 In the event of delays, digital production tracking and time cards can help you document (and prove) exactly what did and didn’t happen on the jobsite—which can come in handy in case of any disputes.
 Having time-stamped, approved digital documentation can help make sure your construction crews get compensated fairly and accurately.